Loic

 treatments have been pushed over the national boundaries, into

 Mexico or to off-shore islands like the Bahamas.
-During the early
+During the

-herbs.
-Throughout the eighties and nineties, numerous
+prescription of herbs.
+Throughout the eighties and nineties,

-practitioners have been brought before professional disciplinary
+numerous practitioners have been brought before professional

-panels for practising alternative or complementary medicine.
-In
+disciplinary panels for practising alternative or complementary

-doctors, Jonathan Wright.
-Clinic workers were made to raise their
+leading nutritional doctors, Jonathan Wright.
+Clinic workers

-hands and stand against the wall, while officers pointed guns at
+were made to raise their hands and stand against the wall, while

-them.
-It took the agents, with the help of police, fourteen hours
+officers pointed guns at them.
+It took the agents, with the help

-to strip the clinic of all equipment and its vitamin and food
+of police, fourteen hours to strip the clinic of all equipment

 In 1989, a French Canadian scientist and pioneer of microscopy,